 Departments & Programs

-The Department of Biology and Molecular Biology offers its students careers in biology, graduate work, and professional programs in medicine, dentistry, medical technology, physical therapy, veterinary medicine, pharmacy and other fields by taking the major requirements with a proper selection of electives.
+The Department of Biology offers its students careers in biology, graduate work, and professional programs in medicine, dentistry, medical technology, physical therapy, veterinary medicine, pharmacy and other fields by taking the major requirements with a proper selection of electives.
 Students can obtain certification to teach biology by completing the professional sequence.
 A minor in biology is also available.

 Chemistry and Biochemistry

 The Department of Chemistry and Biochemistry is certified by the American Chemical Society.
 The department offers programs leading to the following undergraduate degrees: B.Sc. in Chemistry, B. Sc. in Chemistry with ACS certification or B. Sc. in Biochemistry.
 An M.S. in Chemistry degree may also be earned either through the graduate program, or as a 5 year combined B.S.
 M.S. program.
 The department has teaching laboratories for introductory, general, organic, physical and analytical, and biochemistry courses.
 There are additional research and instrument labs used both for coursework and for faculty and student research.

 The Department of Computer Science offers a major and a minor in Computer Science and a major in Information Technology.
 A concentration in Professional Computing is available.
 This program is accredited by the Computer Science Accreditation Commission of the Computing Science Accreditation Board, a specialized accrediting body recognized by the Council on Postsecondary Accreditation and the United States Department of Education.
 All majors lead to a Bachelor of Science.
 Professional Computing is available.
 Graduate programs in Computer Science are also offered.